 Litter traps were set at the forest sites at the start of gaseous flux monitoring and litter material collection was followed simultaneously with the flux monitoring.
-All litter materials collected so far are separated infractions, dried, weighted and data is in files.
+The collected litter materials were separated in the fractions, dried, weighted, and analysed for C and N.

 Decomposition studies.
 Litter decomposition study materials in Finland were collected in selected sites in 2020.
-Litterbags were prepared and set to the chosen sites in spring 2021, and the first bags will be harvested in spring 2022.
-Pre-existing materials and data (from former applicable studies) are currently surveyed for possibilities to use in decomposition modelling.
+Litterbags were prepared and set to the chosen sites in spring 2021, and the first bags got in spring 2022.
+The four-years decomposition experiment was set up in Estonia, Latvia and Lithuania in spring and autumn of 2022, i.e. the first- and second-year sampling batches were meanwhile harvested, weighed and analysed for their respective C and N content.
+Pre-existing materials and data (from former applicable studies in Finland), and the ongoing data collection in the Baltic states are surveyed for possibilities to use in extended decomposition modelling studies.